Taj-Coin/electrum-tajcoin-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running creditbitd and Electrum server
+Create a user for running nevacoind and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `creditbitd` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `nevacoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser creditbit --disabled-password
+    $ sudo adduser nevacoin --disabled-password
     $ sudo apt-get install git
-    $ sudo su - creditbit
+    $ sudo su - nevacoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/creditbit/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/nevacoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download creditbitd
+Download nevacoind

-We currently recommend creditbitd 0.10.2.2 stable.
+We currently recommend nevacoind 0.10.2.2 stable.

-If you prefer to compile creditbitd, here are some pointers for Ubuntu:
+If you prefer to compile nevacoind, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb git build-essential libboost-all-dev libdb++-dev libminiupnpc-dev libcurl4-openssl-dev
-    $ sudo su - creditbit
+    $ sudo su - nevacoin
-    $ cd ~/src && git clone https://github.com/creditbit-project/creditbit.git
+    $ cd ~/src && git clone https://github.com/nevacoin-project/nevacoin.git
-    $ cd creditbit/src
+    $ cd nevacoin/src
     $ make -f makefile.unix
-    $ strip creditbitd
+    $ strip nevacoind
-    $ cp -a creditbitd ~/bin
+    $ cp -a nevacoind ~/bin

 ### Step 3.
-Configure and start creditbitd
+Configure and start nevacoind

-In order to allow Electrum to "talk" to `creditbitd`, we need to set up an RPC username and password for `creditbitd`.
-We will then start `creditbitd` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `nevacoind`, we need to set up an RPC username and password for `nevacoind`.
+We will then start `nevacoind` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.creditbit
+    $ mkdir ~/.nevacoin
-    $ $EDITOR ~/.creditbit/creditbit.conf
+    $ $EDITOR ~/.nevacoin/nevacoin.conf

-Write this in `creditbit.conf`:
+Write this in `nevacoin.conf`:

     rpcuser=<rpc-username>
     rpcpassword=<rpc-password>